stevegrubb/fapolicyd-extras/performance/README.md

 firefox file://`pwd`/fapolicyd.svg
 ```

 Be sure to zoom in a lot.
-You can click on a function to zoom into its call grapgh.
+You can click on a function to zoom into its call graph.
 Read up on how to interpret flame graphs.
 They are not what you think they are until to you read how they work.